What’s my tax filing status after death of my spouse?

 - Your new spouse’s separate return

-If you file jointly with your new spouse, you can claim an exemption only on that joint return.
+However, if you file jointly with your new spouse, you can claim an exemption only on that joint return.

 If you qualify, you can use this filing status for the two tax years after the death of your spouse.
 However, you can’t use it for the year of death.